Esukhia/NanhaiCorpus/README.md

 Make an account at: https://www.sketchengine.co.uk/

 The CORPUS_TEXT_VERTICAL_FILES are for sketchengine.
-Compress them into zips and follow the instructions at SketchEngine.
+Compress a pre-selected sub-section into zips and follow the instructions at SketchEngine.

 Instructions for using WordSmith for analysis: